davidseve/cloud-native-deployment-strategies/blue-green-pipeline/README.md

 ### Log into Argo CD dashboard

 Argo CD upon installation generates an initial admin password which is stored in a Kubernetes secret.
-In order to retrieve this password, run the following command to decrypt the admin password:
+To retrieve this password, run the following command to decrypt the admin password:

 ```
 oc extract secret/openshift-gitops-cluster -n openshift-gitops --to=-